-In addition, we may redeem the 20 notes at any time prior to , 20 (months prior to their maturity date), in whole or in part, at a price equal to the greater of (i) 100% of the principal amount of the 20 notes to be redeemed or (ii) the sum of the present values of the remaining scheduled payments of principal and interest (at the rate in effect on the date of the calculation of the redemption price) on the 20 notes to be redeemed (exclusive of interest accrued to the date of redemption) discounted to the Redemption Date on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the applicable Treasury Yield plus basis points; plus, in either case, accrued and unpaid interest to the Redemption Date.
-On or after , 20 (months prior to their maturity date), we may redeem such 20 notes, in whole or in part, at a price equal to 100% of the principal amount of the 20 notes to be redeemed plus accrued and unpaid interest to the Redemption Date.
+In addition, we may redeem the 20 notes at any time prior to the 20 notes Par Call Date, in whole or in part, at a price equal to the greater of (i) 100% of the principal amount of the 20 notes to be redeemed or (ii) the sum of the present values of the remaining scheduled payments of principal and interest (at the rate in effect on the date of calculation of the redemption price) on the 20 notes to be redeemed (exclusive of interest accrued to the Redemption Date) that would have been due if the 20 notes had matured on the 20 notes Par Call Date, discounted to the Redemption Date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the applicable Treasury Yield plus basis points; plus, in either case, accrued and unpaid interest to the Redemption Date.
+On or after the 20 notes Par Call Date, we may redeem such 20 notes, in whole or in part, at a price equal to 100% of the principal amount of the 20 notes to be redeemed plus accrued and unpaid interest to the Redemption Date.